Unified Arts

 COMPUTERS (60 days)

-Grade 6, 7 and 8 Computer Lit: Students will complete various curriculum related projects in MS Word and PowerPoint with an emphasis on Excel spreadsheets, formulas, charts and graphs.
+Grade 6 Computer Lit: Students will complete various curriculum related projects in MS Word and PowerPoint with an emphasis on Excel spreadsheets, formulas, charts and graphs.
 Students may also create and edit their own “stop animation” movie using P2V Cameras and Windows Live Movie Maker .

 Grade 7 and 8 Computer Science Discoveries: This course takes a wide lens on computer science by covering topics such as programming, physical computing, HTML/CSS, and data.
 The course inspires students as they build their own websites, apps, games, and physical computing devices.